Serbian quick-firing field artillery

 - Skoda, in Austria.

-This small committee suggested that, before the adoption of particular model, comparision tests should be made and listed which factories should be considered:
+The small committee suggested that, before the adoption of particular model, comparision tests should be made in Serbia and listed which factories should be considered:

 - for field guns: St. Chamond, Schneider, Vickers, Krupp, Erhardt, Skoda.